temporalio/documentation/kb/production-deploy.md

 The [Server configuration reference](/references/configuration) has a more complete list of possible parameters.

-::: caution Before you deploy: Reminder on shard count
+:::caution Before you deploy: Reminder on shard count

 A huge part of production deploy is understanding current and future scale - the **number of shards can't be changed after the cluster is in use** so this decision needs to be upfront.
 Shard count determines scaling to improve concurrency if you start getting lots of lock contention.
 The default `numHistoryShards` is 4; deployments at scale can go up to 500-2000 shards.